aldumas/kb/ruby/topics.md

 Class vs super

 forwarding arguments (positional, keyword, block)... when does super automatically forward them?
+Is ... a thing?
+How does single star forwarding work in 3.2 (if it does)?

 Is it an error to call a function without a block but which has a format argument of &blk?
 If you have a Proc object, do you have to precede it by an ampersand for it to be used as the function's block?
 Show an example of passing it both as a positional parameter AND as the block.